^

 • duration of intubation.

-• the medial surface of the arytenoid cartilage, the transversophilic connection, the vocal processes:
+• medial surface of the arytenoid cartilage, cricoarytenoid joint, vocal processes:

-• posterior part of the glottis and inter-capillary zone;
+• posterior part of the glottis and interarytenoid region;

-• the inner surface of the cricoid cartilage in the subbottom part;
+• the inner surface of the cricoid cartilage in the subchondral region;

 • tracheostomy area:

-• place fixation of the inflatable cuff in the cervical or thoracic region of the trachea:
+• place of fixation of the inflatable cuff in the cervical or thoracic part of the trachea:

-• the level of the distal part of the intubation tube.
+• level of the distal part of the endotracheal tube.

-Violation of mucociliary clearance leads to a stasis of secretion and promotes infection, which leads to perichondritis, chondritis, and then to necrosis, which extends to the cricoid cartilage, percutaneous transection and cartilaginous structures of the upper part of the trachea.
-At the same time, in the dynamics of the wound process, three periods can be clearly traced:
+Impaired mucociliary clearance leads to secretory stasis and promotes infection, leading to perichondritis, chondritis, and then to necrosis spreading to the cricoid cartilage, cricoarytenoid joint, and cartilaginous structures of the upper trachea.
+Three periods can be clearly traced in the dynamics of the wound process:

-• melting of necrotic tissues and purification of the defect through inflammation;
+• melting of necrotic tissue and cleansing of the defect through inflammation;

-• proliferation of connective tissue elements with the formation of granulation tissue, replenishing the damage:
+• proliferation of connective tissue elements with the formation of granulation tissue that repairs the damage:

 • fibrosis of granulation tissue with scar formation and epithelialization of the latter.

-Stenosis of the upper respiratory tract, both acute and chronic, leads to the development of respiratory failure according to the obstructive type of varying severity.
-At the same time, the normal gas composition of the blood is not maintained, or is provided by the inclusion of compensatory mechanisms, which leads to a decrease in the functional capacity of the body.
-With prolonged hypoxia, the body adapts to new conditions through organ restructuring (changes in the lungs, cerebral circulation and intracranial pressure, enlargement of the heart cavities, disturbance of the coagulating system of blood, etc.).
-These changes can be called a stenotic disease.
+Stenosis of the upper respiratory tract, both acute and chronic, leads to the development of respiratory failure of the obstructive type of varying severity.
+In this case, the normal gas composition of the blood is not maintained, or is ensured by the inclusion of compensatory mechanisms, which leads to a decrease in the functional capabilities of the body.
+With prolonged hypoxia, the body adapts to new conditions through organ restructuring (changes in the lungs, cerebral circulation and intracranial pressure, expansion of the heart cavities, disruption of the blood coagulation system, etc.).
+These changes can be called stenotic disease.

-As a result of the scar process against a background of chronic inflammation, structural and functional lesions of the larynx and trachea of varying severity develop which lead to persistent disability of patients.
+As a result of the cicatricial process against the background of chronic inflammation, structural and functional damage to the larynx and trachea of varying degrees of severity develops, which leads to persistent disability of patients.